LOADING ...

 Mobile and how in the can we get there

-I think that's why so easy to
+I that's why it's so easy to

-this collection with a hidden treasure
+compare this collection with a treasure

 than by hunters

-The example comes to mind for me
+The example that comes to for me

 is Ry classic Buena Vista Social Club album

-It was never supposed to
+It was supposed to happen

 The original idea of having great musicians Mali